kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ![images/1-3.png](images/1-3.png)

-Next, according to the documentation, Medium articles can be submitted in either markdown, or html formats!
+Next, according to the documentation, Medium articles can be submitted in either markdown or HTML formats!
 Pretty cool.
 Let's go with `markdown` this time:

 ![images/2.png](images/2.png)